Mixture representations and Bayesian nonparametric inference for likelihood ratio ordered distributions: Introduction

+Despite the importance of the density estimation problem, there has been little work addressing it.
+Prior to the present article, only \citet{Yu2017} had proposed a solution, combining a reparametrization with the maximum smoothed likelihood technique of \citet{Eggermont1995a}.
+Recently, \citet{Hu2023} presented a method based on Bernstein polynomials.
+Both works established the consistency of their estimators, but left open the question of uncertainty quantification.
+There is a substantial and growing frequentist literature on related estimation \citep{Dykstra1995, Westling2023, Mosching2022} and hypothesis testing \citep{Roosen2004, Beare2015, Beare2019} problems.
+There are, as far as we are aware, no comparable Bayesian methods for likelihood ratio ordered distributions.
+The Bayesian literature addressing stochastic ordering constraints is focused primarily on the usual stochastic order \citep{Gelfand2001, Hoff2003a, Hoff2003b, Karabatsos2007, Dunson2008, Wang2011a}.

 We propose a nonparametric Bayesian solution to the density estimation problem which takes advantage of the mixture representations.
-Our strategy is to assign a prior to $g$ and the mixing distribution over truncation points.
+Our strategy is to assign a prior to $g$ and the mixing density over truncation points.
 By doing so, we induce a prior distribution for $f$ and $g$ such that $f/g$ is monotone non-increasing almost surely.
 The prior distribution is constructed from Dirichlet process mixtures \citep{Lo1984} and has large support on the space of pairs of densities satisfying the monotone ratio constraint.
+Posterior consistency holds under reasonable conditions on the prior specification and the true unknown densities.
+To our knowledge, this is the first posterior consistency result in the literature on order constrained inference.
 We develop a Markov chain Monte Carlo algorithm for posterior inference, enabling us to calculate, up to Monte Carlo error, posterior means and credible intervals for all parameters of interest.
 With a simple modification to the prior distribution, we can also calculate the posterior probability of the null hypothesis $H_0: F = G$ versus the alternative $H_1: F \leq_{\text{LR}}G,$ addressing a testing problem of interest in economics \citep{Roosen2004, Beare2015, Beare2019} and statistics \citep{Dykstra1995, Carolan2005}.
-Following \citet{Westling}, we apply our method to the evaluation of C-reactive protein as a means of diagnosing bacterial infection in children with systemic inflammatory response syndrome.
+Following \citet{Westling2023}, we apply our method to the evaluation of C-reactive protein as a means of diagnosing bacterial infection in children with systemic inflammatory response syndrome.
+Proofs appear in the supplementary material, and \texttt{R} code can be found at \href{https://github.com/michaeljauch/lrmix}{https://github.com/michaeljauch/lrmix}.